datnnt1997/CygnusX1/README.md

 ## Key features

-- 🥰 No knowledge is required to get up and to run.
+- 🥰 No knowledge is required to set up and to run.
 - 🚀 Download image using customizable number of threads.
 - ⛏️Crawl all possible images (search results and recommendations).